QuTech-Delft/imsep/docs/code-quality/index.md

         return total
     ```

-The profound difference in readability can clearly be seen from both examples.
+The profound difference in readability can clearly be seen.
 Even when codes solve more complex problems,
-it can remain easily readable when sufficient effort is put in.
+it can maintain its readability when sufficient effort is put in.
 A warning sign is when functions require more and more comments to make sense.
 This is usually a good moment to refactor the original function into smaller ones with a specific purpose, review the design, etc.

 !!! note

-    Python has a wonderful module which highlights the importance of readability:
+    Python has a wonderful built-in package which highlights the importance of readability:

     ```python
     import this